TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Introduction/Index.rst

 This manual was originally written by Kasper Skårhøj and adapted to TYPO3 CMS 4.5 LTS by Philipp Gampe, Martin Holtz, Susanne Moog and François Suter.
-It was revised and updated to version 6.2 LTS by Guido Haase, to version 7 LTS by Francois Suter and to version 9 by Sybille Peters.
+It was revised and updated to version 6.2 LTS by Guido Haase, to version 7 LTS by Francois Suter and to version 9.5 LTS by Sybille Peters.
+Tom Warwick made several language improvements on the 9.5 branch for better readability.

 Since TYPO3 documentation can now be edited by the TYPO3 community collaboratively, a number of other people have made changes and improved this tutorial.
 You can see